Capital Gains and Dividend Income Tax Rates Scheduled to Increase in 2013: Added Impact of New Medicare Contribution Tax

 Impact of Tax Rate Hikes and New Medicare Contribution Tax

 The remaining weeks to 2012 will determine whether Congress will act now to extend otherwise expiring tax benefits, including the employee 2 percent payroll tax reduction, and possibly reduce expected tax rate hikes on ordinary income and capital gains.
 Perhaps the imposition of the New Medicare Contribution Tax of 3.8 percent is less likely to be reduced or eliminated inasmuch as the Supreme Court upheld its constitutionality and President Obama having won re-election.
 As with prior major changes in tax rates, taxpayers and their advisors need to address the potential impacts.

-If you have questions regarding this Alert, please contact Fox Rothschild's Taxation and Wealth Planning Department Co-chairs Jerald David August or Michael C. McBratnie.
+If you have questions regarding this Alert, please contact Fox Rothschild's Taxation and Wealth Planning Department Chair Michael C. McBratnie.